- Reference Number: HEY-794/2020

-- Following a routine EEG, your child’s consultant may wish to have a longer recording, including a period of sleep which may be helpful in making/confirming your child’s diagnosis.
+- Following routine EEG, your child’s consultant may wish to have longer recording, including a period of sleep which may be helpful in making/confirming your child’s diagnosis.

-- Occasionally, particularly if your child’s seizures only occur in sleep, this may be the first EEG recording your child has.
+- Occasionally, particularly if your child’s seizure / episodes are in sleep, this may be the first EEG recording your child has.

 Can there be any complications or risks?